Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 > _“Assumptions are dangerous things to make, and like all dangerous things to make, bombs, for instance, or strawberry shortcake, if you make even the tiniest mistake you can find yourself in terrible trouble.”_ – Lemony Snicket (Handler 2000)

 Up to this point, I assume that adding categories or tags to organise blog posts will be trivial.
 I am so convinced of this assumption that I leave the task to the end.
 A failed attempt to simply “enable” tags is followed by an increasingly panicked web search.
 Eventually, I accept that GitHub Pages does not support tags.
-I have made mistake number two.
+This is mistake number two.
 The next ten minutes are spent calculating how many hours I’ve wasted.
 The blood only starts to return to my face when I discover a fantastic post on [implementing Jekyll tags on GitHub Pages](https://tainenko.github.io/jekyll-tag-on-github-pages/).
-From this article, I learn that a two-step process can resolve my problem.
+From this article, I learn that a two-step process can get me out of this bind.
 Step one is to add tags to each post’s “front matter”.
 Front matter is a way to set variables for each page (Deployment n.d.).

 ##### Figure 7: Example front matter:
 ```